 - Gallego H. (2017), “Lost in re-election: A tale of two Spanish online campaigns”, M.Sc. thesis, Universitat Pompeu Fabra, Intelligent Interactive Systems

 Also, I have served as invited lecturer at

 - Universitat Oberta de Catalunya,

 - Instituto Tecnológico de Monterrey,

 - Universidad Autónoma de Querétaro,,

 Before my academic career, I worked as a data engineer designing crawlers and backend systems for social media monitoring processes in a startup company.

 I am currently pursuing a PhD in Computer Science at the Universitat Pompeu Fabra.
 I obtained a Master of Science (M.Sc.) in Artificial Intelligence at the Universidad Nacional de Educación a Distancia – UNED in 2016, and a Master of Science (M.Sc.) in Computer Science & Engineering at the Universidad de Zaragoza in 2010, which included a full year as exchange student at Luleå Tekniska Universitet (Sweden).
-I also attended the 1st Network of Excellence Internet Science Summer School organised by the Oxford Internet Institute.
+I also attended the 1st Summer School on Methods for Computational Social Science and the 1st Network of Excellence Internet Science Summer School.

 Erdős number = 4